dennowiggle/Retro-PETER/Hardware/PETER/README.md

 2. Board design used KiCad 8.0.4.

 3. There are only four mounting holes.
-If the RCBUS card slot is used the board should be supported from underneatch when plugging in the card to prevent the PCB from bending.
+If the RCBUS card slot is used the board should be supported from underneath when plugging in the card to prevent the PCB from bending.
 Adhesive rubber feet may be a better option than using the mounting holes.

 4. Silkscreen error
-   - J1106 silkscreen should show GPIO.
-Instead silkscreen shows USER I2C SPI.
+   - J1106 silkscreen should show `GPIO`.
+Instead silkscreen shows `USER I2C SPI`.
-   - J1101 silkscreen should show USER I2C SPI.
-Instead silkscreen shows GPIO.
+   - J1101 silkscreen should show `USER I2C SPI`.
+Instead silkscreen shows `GPIO`.

-5. USB Uart TX/RX LED's are rather weak compared to other LED's.
+5. USB UART TX/RX LED's are rather weak compared to the other LED's on the board.
 The resistor in series with each LED can be changed to a lower value (eg 270ohms).
    - Resistor locations are R1001, R1002, R1007, R1008.
    - Note : in general the LED's are low light by design.

 6. R401 should be 10K instead of 0 ohms if R401 is populated.
+This is intentional.

 7. J301 RCBUS expansion connector part number was changed to PH2RA-80-UA which has a gold flash plating providing less resistance during plug/unplug.

-J302 RCBUS card slot socket was purchased from Ebay and also had gold plating.
+8. J302 RCBUS card slot socket was purchased from Ebay and had gold plating.

-8. Reset signal FPGA_CRESET_N high level = 2.77V due to being open drain and Q604 having 20K biasing resistance.
+9. Reset signal FPGA_CRESET_N high level = 2.77V due to being open drain and Q604 having 20K biasing resistance.
 This meets the 2V Vih requirement of the FPGA pin.
 If a higher level is desired change R617 to 1K.

-9. The SRAM memory MEM_WE_N, MEM_OE_N, and MEM_CE_N signals are rounted through the FPGA and as a consequence there is about a ~10ns delay from the CPU_WR_N, CPU_RD_N, CPU_MREQ_N signals to their SRAM equivalent signals.
-If direct connection is needed for timing needs then the RCBUS board can be designed to directly connect to the SRAM memory signals.
+10. The SRAM memory MEM_WE_N, MEM_OE_N, and MEM_CE_N signals are rounted through the FPGA and as a consequence there is about a ~10ns delay from the CPU_WR_N, CPU_RD_N, CPU_MREQ_N signals to their SRAM equivalent signals.
+    - If direct connection is needed for timing needs then the RCBUS board can be designed to directly connect to the SRAM memory signals.
 Alternatively the RCBUS expansion connector provides pins where jumper wires can be attached.

+11. U202 and U203 TPS62A02PDDCR used for the 3.3V and 1.1V power supplies is a 2A part.
+The system is low power and the 1A TPS62A01PDDCR should be sufficient and would provide a lower overcurrent trip point providing enhanced overcurrent protection.
+The 1A part is footprint and circuit compatible.